briteskies-knowledge-base

 How to prepare for an ERP and eCommerce Integration Project

-If you’re already utilizing an ERP, implementing and integrating an e-Commerce system will undoubtedly drive positive change within your organization.
-In order to avoid frustration and chaos, discuss topics with all of your team members.
-There are many critical topics to be discussed, including: Who has the ultimate authority for the project?
+Who has the ultimate authority for the project?
 Who is entitled to the sales commission generated by the site?
 And, who owns the underlying data?
 Discussing these topics and formulating a detailed plan is critical to the success of your e-Commerce business.

 Who has the Ultimate Authority?